nevdevtrev/project1-author-site/README.md

 Popover links have been tested so that they appear on top (data-placement="top") and that they close (data-trigger="focus") when clicked outside the element.

-The final layout was tested across multiple devices (using the developer's tool (chrome and firefox)) and on a variety of browsers (Firefox, Internet Explorer, Google chrome, Safari and Opera).
+The final layout was tested for responsiveness across multiple devices (Pixel 2/ Pixel2 XL / Galaxy S5 / iphone 5/SE / ipad / ipad Pro /
+iphone 6/7/8 plus and iphone X) and on a variety of browsers (Firefox, Internet Explorer, Google chrome, Safari and Opera).
 Media queries have been used where necessary for various layout tweeks and preferences for larger screens.
 In some cases these have been used so that certain columns and divs are only visible on larger screens, while in other circumstances they're used for simple formatting variations.

 ## Academic Pedigree